complyue/hbi/Readme.md

 especially including the above said one, but suffering from legacy burden for backward compatibility with `HTTP/1.1`, they have gone not far.

-Building new applications with `Hosting Based Interface` - HBI, the classic `request/response` pattern can go naturally & very efficiently without imposing the dreaded RTT (if done correctly, see Caveats).
+Building new applications with \***\*Hosting Based Interface** - HBI, the classic **request/response** pattern can go naturally & very efficiently without imposing the dreadful RTT (if done correctly, see Caveats).

+### RECV is Wait, No Wait At Best, so Avoid RECV

+Active receiving is to wait, see Caveats.

 ## In Action